 Yes, you can make a Mushroom Swiss Burger vegetarian by using a plant-based burger patty such as Beyond Beef or Impossible Burger.
 Additionally, you can substitute regular Swiss cheese with vegan cheese and use plant-based butter for sautéing the mushrooms and onions.

-To caramelize onions, thinly slice a small onion and cook it in a skillet over medium-high heat with olive oil.
-Stir occasionally until the onions become golden brown and caramelized, which usually takes about 8-10 minutes.
-Adding a bit of salt can help draw out the moisture and improve the caramelization process.
+To caramelize onions, thinly slice a small onion and cook it in a skillet over low to medium heat with olive oil.
+Stir occasionally until the onions become golden brown, which usually takes about 15 minutes.
+Adding a bit of salt can help draw out the moisture.

 More Recipes You'll Love ♥️